-Prepaid cards have made life easier.
-You get the card, deposit money, and start your shopping spree right away.
+Prepaid cards have made life much easier.
+You get the card, deposit money, &start your shopping spree right away.

-This leaves us wondering if there are good reloadable prepaid cards with no fees that will minimize the expenses you have to face when you start using the card.
+This leaves us wondering, if you avail good reloadable prepaid cards with no fees that will minimize the expenses you have to face when you start using the card.

 First of All, Let’s Talk About What Prepaid Cards Are!